omidfarhang/omid.dev/content/posts/2010-04-07-police-arrest-70-in-romania-for-internet-fraud.en.md

 The auction fraud included phony sales of electronics equipment, luxury cars, airplanes, motorcycles and laptop computers as well as fake gold and platinum Rolex watches.

-Gary Warner’s blog <a href="http://garwarner.blogspot.com/2010/04/70-romanian-phishers-fraudsters.html" target="_blank">“CyberCrime and Doing Time”</a> has great coverage including links to videos and Romanian-language sites.
+Gary Warner’s blog [“CyberCrime and Doing Time”](http://garwarner.blogspot.com/2010/04/70-romanian-phishers-fraudsters.html) has great coverage including links to videos and Romanian-language sites.